Saturday, January 7, 2012

 ■Restroom breaks

-■In leu of a tv program.
-Turn the tv off- how many hours do you normally watch programs?
-Use it for prayer instead.
+■In lieu of a TV program: Turn the TV off.
+How many hours do you normally watch programs?
+Use some of this time for prayer instead.

-■In the waiting room of doctors or school appointments
+■In the waiting rooms of doctors offices or school appointments

-■In leu of a nap- (Trust me- You will be more refreshed and energized by spending time with GOD than you would with sleeping)
+■In lieu of a nap (trust me, you will be more refreshed and energized by spending time with GOD than you would with sleeping)

-■while cleaning or vaccuming.
-(I spent lots of times talking to God while doing this)
+■While cleaning or vacuuming (I spent lots of times talking to God while doing this).

 ■Lunch breaks at work or school